PC talk system recommendations blog Facebook YouTube articles and guides links bio

 On the Horizon:

 ATi note: AMD is designing GPUs for both the Playstation 5 and Xbox Series X consoles.
-While Nvidia came out with Ray Tracing capable cards first, the AMD 6 series is showing a strong first showing closing the gap.
+While Nvidia came out with Ray Tracing capable cards first, AMD is closing the gap.
+Though at the time of this writing Ray Tracing often lowers FPS in games enough most gamers won't turn it on all the options for either manufacturer.

 one star One star cards will be an entry level or lower gaming cards.
 Recommended resolution; 1920x1080.
 Most games will need to be set at low settings.
 I only recommend 1 star cards if you can't afford a 2 star, as there will be a big rift between them in power.
 While a one star card may run the game, you are talking about very low settings.